KinopioIsAllIn/SpotFormer/README.md

 Now we release the motion feature and the model of the conference version SpoT-GCN.
 (FG 2024, Oral.)
 [IEEE version](https://ieeexplore.ieee.org/abstract/document/10581968), [preprint](https://arxiv.org/abs/2403.15994).

-The optical flow feature of the SAMM dataset can be downloaded from [baidunetdisk](https://pan.baidu.com/s/1GbAgqFqI8ReXd23cV4Tvpw?pwd=24ys).
+The optical flow feature of the SAMM dataset can be downloaded from [baidunetdisk](https://pan.baidu.com/s/1GbAgqFqI8ReXd23cV4Tvpw?pwd=24ys) [google drive](https://drive.google.com/file/d/1a4FgEj_7fATJ41But6L1Yhe2XE-vfN9v/view?usp=sharing).

 ## Citation
 If you find our research useful, please consider citing: